Free Things to Do in Belarus

 Get outside and explore without spending a dime.

-Belovezhskaya Pushcha Bison Trail Free
+Belovezhskaya Pushcha National Park (Entry Areas) Free

 Budget-Friendly Extras